 The population, split into two linguistic groups, broadly coincides with the two Provinces of Flanders and Wallonia.
 Flanders in the North is Dutch speaking and Wallonia in the South is French speaking.
 The Brussels region is separate from both and, while it is nominally in Flanders, many of its inhabitants speak French.

 ===> See the RELATED links below to explore local itineraries.

-Flanders boasts amazing cities with fascinating medieval centres such as Gent, Antwerp and Bruges.
+Flanders boasts amazing cities with fascinating medieval centres such as Ghent, Antwerp and Bruges.